California truancy laws require children to go to school. The state laws apply to children between the ages of 6 and 18 who attend either:

 - absent 3 times for more than 30 minutes, or

-- Becky skips the whole school day of public school to go to the beach.
-She has already been tardy once and missed an hour of class once.
-None of her absences were excused.
-By skipping the day, she becomes a truant.
+- Becky skips the whole school day of public school to go to the beach after having already been tardy once and missed an hour of class once.
+Since none of the absences were excused, she is a truant.

-- Without a valid excuse, Josh misses 3 of the first 26 school days.
-These are unexcused absences.
-He is a habitual truant.
+- Josh misses 3 of the first 26 school days.
+Since none of the absences were excused, he is a chronic truant.3

 - The student is sick,